Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Simulation Setup

-In this CDM simulation, we again put the $N$-body system inside a box with a size $L_{box}$ together with the spatially periodic boundary condition.
+In our CDM simulation, we again put the $N$-body system inside a box with a size $L_{box}$ together with the spatially periodic boundary condition.
 In the simulation with Gadget2, we also set the particle mesh grid (PMG) scale to $L_{box}/128\simeq 1.594$ kpc.
-This choice may offer a computational efficiency without much loss of the accuracy in the calculation of forces based on the purely Tree algorithm.
-We set the softening length (SL) scale to the value $\epsilon_{2b} \simeq 4r_{1/2}/N_p$, which ensures preventing large-angle deflections in two-body encounters \cite{Power:2002sw}.
-We have also tested less restrictive choices SL$'$ $> \epsilon_{acc} \simeq 2r_{1/2}/\sqrt{N_p}$.
-This requirement is needed to prevent any strong discreteness effects where $\epsilon_{acc}$ plays a role of setting the upper limit of acceleration in two-body encounters by the mean-field value of a subhalo \cite{Power:2002sw}.
-We have tried various such choices and found that there are no significant differences in their performances.
+This choice may offer a computational efficiency without much loss of the accuracy in the calculation of forces based on the purely Tree algorithm. { We set the softening length (SL) scale to value $\epsilon_{acc} \simeq 2r_{1/2}/\sqrt{N_p}$.
+This requirement (SL $> \epsilon_{acc}$) is needed to prevent any strong discreteness effects where $\epsilon_{acc}$ plays a role of setting the upper limit of acceleration in two-body encounters by the mean-field value of a subhalo \cite{Power:2002sw}.
+We have also tested more smaller scale SL$'$ $ = \epsilon_{2b} \simeq 4r_{1/2}/N_p$, which ensures preventing large-angle deflections in two-body encounters \cite{Power:2002sw}.
+We have tried various such choices and found that there are no significant differences in their performances.}

 We make our resulting datasets of CDM density fields with the same resolution as those of the FDM side for an unbiased comparison of the two sides.
 In this analysis, we use the Pynbody package \cite{pynbody} which is an open source code especially suitable for astrophysical $N$-body and smoothed-particle hydrodynamics (SPH) problems.
 We down-size the datasets of three dimensional density fields from original 900 cells along each side of the simulation box to 450 cells, which is mainly for our computational convenience while keeping the accuracy needed for an identification of the satellite galaxies.
-These satellites, in the present case, as small clusters of DM distribution will be identified with Mulguisin halo finder, whose details are described in the following section.
+These satellites, in the present case, as small clusters of DM distribution will be identified with Mulguisin halo finder, whose details are described below.